-- 1. belongs to the employee(s) where the work product has been prepared or created as part of assigned duties, other than the duties listed in 2. below, and the copyright to all copyrightable material shall be the sole property of the employee(s) and shall be retained throughout his or her lifetime and upon his/her death by his/her heirs or assigns; and - 2. belongs to the institution where one or more employees: - i) have been hired or agrees to create and produce copyrightable work product for the institution, or - ii) are given release time from usual duties to create and produce copyrightable work product, or - iii) are paid, in addition to their regular rate of pay, for their time in an appointment to produce copyrightable work product.
+- 1. belongs to the employee(s) where the work product has been prepared or created as part of assigned duties, other than the duties listed in 2. below, and the copyright to all copyrightable material shall be the sole property of the employee(s) and shall be retained throughout their lifetime and upon their death by their heirs or assigns; and - 2. belongs to the institution where one or more employees: - i) have been hired or agrees to create and produce copyrightable work product for the institution, or - ii) are given release time from usual duties to create and produce copyrightable work product, or - iii) are paid, in addition to their regular rate of pay, for their time in an appointment to produce copyrightable work product.